syk2021/speech-and-lang/README.md

 &uarr; This is basically like the foundation of any of the papers you will see in recent AI research + you'll need to understand this to read any paper that follows in the repos in `speech-and-lang` repo.

+Papers with more than 50 citations have :stars: symbols next to them.
+Read them first!

 <hr/>

 Sections (Repos)